oliver-butterley/lean-update/README.md

 ## 📤 Outputs

-The action sets `result` with the value of `up-to-date`, `update-succeeds` or `update-fails` depending on the three possible scenarios.
+The action sets `result` with the value of `up-to-date`, `update-success` or `update-fail` depending on the three possible scenarios.
 Consequently this action can be used to check for available updates and then trigger different tasks.
 The checked out repository will remain in the state it is after the attempted update.
 Consequently is ready to commit if the update is successful.

 ```yml
 jobs: